Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: Related work

 \textbf{Selective classification} augments a standard classifier with a reject option, enabling an explicit trade-off between selective risk and coverage.
 This technique mitigates selective risk by withholding low-confidence predictions~\citep{geifman2017selective, geifman2018bias, ding2020revisiting, galilcan}.
 The Area Under the Risk-Coverage Curve (AURC) and its normalized variant, Excess-AURC (E-AURC)~\citep{geifman2018bias}, are among the most widely used evaluation metrics for selective classification systems.
-These metrics compute the risk associated with accepted predictions across different confidence thresholds. \citet{zhou2024novelcharacterizationpopulationarea} showed that AURC can be interpreted as a weighted risk function, where the weights are determined by the ranking induced by a CSF \( g \).
-This work is motivated by the goal of establishing a theoretical and empirical connection between selective classification and model calibration.
-We empirically show that minimizing a regularized AURC objective yields strong calibration performance across a range of architectures and datasets.
-While the underlying weighting scheme is similar to that of the inverse focal loss, our approach offers substantially greater flexibility in the choice of CSFs, making it more adaptable to different modeling scenarios.
+These metrics compute the risk associated with accepted predictions across different confidence thresholds. \citet{zhou2024novelcharacterizationpopulationarea} showed that AURC can be interpreted as a weighted risk function, where the weights are determined by the ranking induced by a CSF.
+Our work is motivated by the goal of establishing a connection between selective classification and model calibration.
+We propose a differentiable loss function that emphasize the selective risks in low-confidence region where calibration is most critical.
+Unlike AURC computation that requires expensive sorting operations, our approach uses a bin-based CDF approximation to achieve computational efficiency while maintaining differentiability, making it practical for large-scale deep learning applications.